Welcome to my science based guide that will show you exactly how to use caffeine for weight loss for the highest possible fat burn boost.

 So, to avoid any nasty surprises, always make sure you're getting your caffeine in with as few calories as possible.

-Whenever possible, check the nutrition labels to find out how many calories you'll be getting in with your caffeine.
+Whenever possible, check the nutrition labels to find out how many calories you'll actually be getting in with your caffeine.

-As you saw, plenty of research has been done to prove that caffeine and weight loss do go hand in hand.
+As you saw, plenty of research has been done to prove that caffeine and weight loss actually do go hand in hand.

 And while caffeine can double the release of calories from your body fat reserves, boost your calorie burn rate, and reduce your appetite and impulsivity, you still can't expect any overnight weight loss miracles.